hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

+The coloured node indicates the first node of the copy.
 Once more, you can play with your own examples and build up intuition using the [polygon applet](https://hapax.github.io/assets/polygon1/).
 Suppose you are interested in $d = 12, s = 5$.